 Gosplan’s Monetary System & Value / Price calculations

 In order to ensure the success of the plan, it was necessary to ensure that inputs from one part of the economy matched outputs from another part of the economy.
-Gosplan used a methodology called the system of ‘material balances’ which drew up a balance sheet in terms of units of material (i.e. money was not used as part of the accounting process).
+Gosplan used a methodology called the system of ‘material balances’ which drew up a balance sheet in terms of units of material (i.e. no one used money as part of the accounting process).

 The first step was to determine how much steel, cement, wool cloth, etc. would be available for the next year.
-Calculation was based on the following formula:
+The calculation was based on the following formula:

-Production minus exports plus imports plus or minus changes in stocks.
+Production – exports + imports + or – changes in stocks.

 The planning system was a simple one.
-Gosplan calculated the sum of the country’s resources and facilities, established priorities for their use, and handed down output targets and supply allocations to the various economic ministries.
+Gosplan computed the sum of the resources and facilities of the country, set up priorities for their use, and passed down output targets and supply allocations to the different economic ministries.
 They then delegated it to every branch and enterprise in the entire economy.

 Gosplan’s Price issues and limitation

-To be sure, the system had its limitations, including the absence of meaningful price and cost information.
-More serious difficulties came from the attitudes and priorities built into the Stalinist planning system.
-The administrative system identified by economic romanticism, profound economic illiteracy, and incredible exaggeration of the real effect that the ‘administrative factor’ had on economic processes and on the motivations of the public.
+Certainly, the system had its limitations, which includes the absence of meaningful price and cost information.
+More serious difficulties came from the attitudes and priorities developed into the Stalinist planning system.
+The administrative system identified by profound economic illiteracy, economic romanticism, and remarkable exaggeration of the real effect that the ‘administrative factor’ had on economic methods and on the motivations of the public.

 Soviet critics like Ludwig Von Mises and F.A Hayek pointed out the rigidity of prices, which did not reflect supply-demand conditions.
 In the absence of monetary calculation, Mises argued it would still be possible to have a system of exchange for consumption goods.
 Comrades could still barter with each other.
 However, no such system existed for capital goods.
 Since the state holds all capital goods, exchanges between enterprises were essentially just a relocation of state property.
 This left Gosplan with no means to determine whether production was efficient or inefficient.

-The planners claimed that it was not their job on the price mechanism but to ensure a balance between supply and demand.
-But due to the bureaucracy and vast complexities of their task made it impossible to monitor the distribution of the resources.
+The planners claimed that it was not their job to regulate the price mechanism but to ensure a balance between supply and demand.
+But due to the bureaucracy and vast complexities of their task, it was impossible to monitor the distribution of the resources.

 Monetary planning process

-After mismatches identified, plans for the first-year plan either be to cut production or put more effort into increasing supply.
+After the identified mismatches, plans for the first-year plan were either to cut production or put more effort into increasing supply.

 Using this method, any changes in the plan to remove mismatches between inputs and outputs would result in numerous changes to material balances.
 This meant that, without the aid of information technology, Gosplan could only deal with the economy in very general terms.

 General economic policy, however, created ideological biases.
 These biases often resulted in unrealistic plans that were almost impossible to execute.
-Pressure to execute them resulted in widespread false data on all levels of reporting.
+The pressure to execute them resulted in widespread false data on all levels of reporting.
 Falsified plan ‘realisation feedback’ resulted in Gosplan preparing plans even more detached from reality.